- home

 Master one of the most difficult baking techniques – right in your very own kitchen!

-Leavened Puff Pastry is an informative and comprehensive online baking course where you will learn everything you need to know to make your own leavened puff pastry (also known as pâte feuilletée) – all from your very own kitchen.
+Leavened Puff Pastry is an informative and accessible live online baking sessions where you will learn everything you need to know to make your own leavened puff pastry (also known as pâte feuilletée) – all from your very own kitchen.
+This class will take place on Sunday 21st June 2026 at 10am-1pm (AEST).

 Leavened puff is possibly one of the hardest of all baking techniques to master and is often referred to as the 'Holy Grail' in the world of pastry.
 With Anneka Manning as your guide, learning how to make this crisp, buttery, flaky pastry – alongside a bunch of other enthusiastic bakers – will be a joy and something to value for the rest of your baking life.
-From Croissants and Danish Pastries, to Pain au Chocolat and Kouign Amann, these divine pastries will become part of your baking repertoire!
+From Croissants and Danish Pastries to Pain au Chocolat, these divine pastries will become part of your baking repertoire!

 Dates